FloppaWDaChoppa/Algorithms-Exploration---Cubing-Workflow/README.md

 <h2> Pyraminx Duo: </h2>
   <p>Solved: Yes </p>
-  <p>Method: Rotate corners so all corners match.
+  <p>Method: [Beginner's Method] Rotate corners so all corners match.
 If the centers are not aligned at this point, find where 2 corresponding center pieces are flipped, in-in out-out

   Recorded Times: 26-10-22